-The first time I drank grappa I was lost in the Trastevere neighborhood of Rome.
+The first time I drank Italian grappa I was lost in the Trastevere neighborhood of Rome.
 My girlfriend and I eventually found a bar and we took the only two seats outside.
 I asked the owner what he recommended.
-Grappa he said.
-Ever since that first experience, I’ve admired the strong liquor.
+Italian Grappa he said.
+Ever since that first experience, I’ve admired the strong liquor that is known as Brandy around the world.
 The small piazza on which the bar was located had the sluggish activity of mid-afternoon Italy, but with each tiny sip of grappa the activity of the neighborhood seemed to come alive.
 It was the perfect Italian moment: simple observations in a foreign country.

 Besides the oaked or un-oaked question, the main distinction between grappas is whether or not they are labeled “Aquavite”.
 An aquavite grappa is made using whole grapes.
 Most of the time this results in a purer and more flavorful grappa.
 It has been my experience that both grappa and aquavite can be good or bad depending on the producer rather than the label.

 Grappa is protected by the EU, like Barolo wine and Parmigiano cheese.
 Every bottle of spirits labeled grappa promises three things, 1) It was produced in Italy, 2) Produced from pomace, and 3) The fermentation and distillation occurred on the pomace; no water can be added.

 I prefer to drink grappa neat, but it comes in many forms: on ice, chilled, and in espresso (called café corretto.)
 For me, the name grappa will always be synonymous with Ernest Hemingway, because the author regularly included the spirit in his stories.